Pre-K Rock Out Info

 Class Dates / Class Shows

-April May Pre-K Rock Out starts the week of April 3, on Tuesday (4.4) or Thursday (4.6) depending on which class you enrolled your rocker in.
+September October Rock Out / Pre-K Rock Out starts the week of 9.18 on Tuesday (9.19) , Thursday (9.21), or Friday (9.22) depending on which class you enrolled your rocker in.
 Class dates are always posted here if you need a reminder during the session.

-The Tuesday class will have their final performance on Tuesday, May 2 at 3:45, and the Thursday class's final performance will be on Thursday, May 4 at 3:00.
-Both classes meet at their regular scheduled times for a dress rehearsal and fun pre-show activities.
+The Tuesday class will have their final performance on Tuesday, October 17 at 3:45.
+The Thursday class's final performance will be on Thursday, October 19 at 3:00.
+The Friday class's final performance will be on Friday, October 20 at 11:00.
+On show days all three classes meet at their regular scheduled times for a dress rehearsal and fun pre-show activities.
 Mark your calendars now and feel free to bring guests.

 Where is Rock Band Land?